Take the First Step Toward Your Cosmetology Career Now!

 Barbers work with a mostly male client base.
 They will cut, color, and shampoo hair, but they may also provide shaving, facials, and hair-piece styling.
 As a barber, you should have outstanding people skills to ensure your clients are comfortable and happy sitting in that chair and entrusting you to spiffy up their looks.

-Barbers who work full time can expect, according to bls.gov (barber page), a median salary of more than $25K annually.
-This translates to $12.33 per hour.
-This median range does not include tips, which can add significantly to your pay.
-Barbers who own their own shop can expect to earn more due to the space rental and percentage they receive from their co-workers.
+The Bureau of Labor Statistics reports that the average salary of a barber was $35,700 in 2021, with the top 10 percent earning closer to $53,260.
+This data may not include tips, which can increase your pay.
+Barbers who own their own shop can expect to earn more due to the space rental and percentage of commission they may receive from their co-workers.

 Most barbers work full time, but it’s not unheard of to be a part-time barber.

 If cosmetology school is attended full time, it only takes 9 months to become a barber.
 To stay en pointe when it comes to hairstyle trends, barbers should take continuing education courses so your style is up to date.
 To become a barber, you must have a high school diploma or GED.
 Every state has its own specifications when it comes to becoming a certified barber, so be sure to explore your state’s guidelines.

 Each state has a licensing exam that must be taken in order to be a barber.
 This test has both a written and oral component as well as practical one.